klimaj/pyrosetta-extras/pyrosettacluster/README.md

 > [!IMPORTANT]
 > It is recommended to install PyRosetta via the *quarterly builds* (instead of the PyPI `pyrosetta-installer` package) when using the `uv` environment manager.
 >
-> _Explanation:_ If using the `uv` environment manager, the PyRosetta quarterly builds enable long-term reproducibility of Python virtual environments containing the `pyrosetta` package, and may be installed via the `uv add pyrosetta` or `uv pip install pyrosetta` syntax; please be sure to include the `--find-links` (or `-f`) flag to indicate the links search path to the PyRosetta `cxx11thread.serialization` builds:
+> _Explanation:_ If using the `uv` environment manager, the PyRosetta quarterly builds enable long-term reproducibility of virtual environments containing the `pyrosetta` package, and may be installed via the `uv add pyrosetta` or `uv pip install pyrosetta` syntax; please be sure to include the `--find-links` (or `-f`) flag to indicate the links search path to the PyRosetta `cxx11thread.serialization` builds:
 >
 > For west mirror: [https://west.rosettacommons.org/pyrosetta/quarterly/release.cxx11thread.serialization](https://west.rosettacommons.org/pyrosetta/quarterly/release.cxx11thread.serialization)
 >